 The National Electrical Code (NEC) mandates conductor derating in two situations: when the ambient temperature reaches 30 degrees Celsius and when more than three cables are bundled in a conduit.

-To figure out how much electricity a cable can handle, we need to know the temperature around it.
-If the actual temperature is different from what it’s designed for, we have to make adjustments to keep the cable safe and working properly.
+To determine how much electricity a cable can handle, it’s essential to consider the surrounding temperature.
+If the actual temperature differs from the cable’s design conditions, adjustments must be made to ensure the cable remains safe and functional.

 What will happen if I don’t derate my cable?